Under 2 hours

 - Unscrew the nut with an adjustable wrench.

-- You’ll see a plastic cylinder with a stem on top.
-That’s the faucet cartridge.
+- The plastic cylinder with a stem on top is the faucet cartridge.
 It comes in white, blue or black plastic.

 For a cartridge faucet with one handle: